SAP-samples/cloud-mdk-tutorial-samples/4-Level-Up-with-the-Mobile-Development-Kit/6-Enable-Push-Notifications-in-the-MDK-Public-Store-Client/README.md

 # Enable Push Notifications in the MDK Public Store Client
-Use the SAP Cloud Platform Mobile Services to enable push notifications in the MDK public store client.
+Use the SAP Mobile Services to enable push notifications in the MDK public store client.

 ***
 ### 📌 Description